 Written by attorney John Mixon, over 5 years ago.

 Sexual harassment, like other forms of discrimination or harassment on the basis of race, national origin, age, or disability, is barred by a federal law called Title VII.
 This legal guide... more

-Written by attorney Elizabeth Ison, about 3 years ago.
+Written by attorney Elizabeth Ison, over 3 years ago.

 The U.S. Supreme Courts decision in Ricci v.
 DeStefano, 129 S. Ct.
 2658 (2009), attempts to answer the difficult question of whether an employer may intentionally discriminate against... more

-Written by attorney Robert Fortgang, over 3 years ago.
+Written by attorney Robert Fortgang, almost 4 years ago.

 I received a call from an employer engaged in retail sales regarding an employee who has represented that an expansion of her existing job responsibilities to include selling lottery... more

-Written by attorney Randy T. Enochs, almost 4 years ago.
+Written by attorney Randy T. Enochs, about 4 years ago.

 As an attorney who primarily focuses on employment matters, I often find myself in a situation where I am either talking with a potential client or employer's counsel about the merits of a... more